mpv-player/mpv/DOCS/interface-changes.rst

     - remove --video-sync-adrop-size option (implementation was changed, no replacement for what this option did)
     - undeprecate --video-sync=display-adrop
+    - deprecate legacy auto profiles (profiles starting with "extension." and "protocol.").
+Use conditional auto profiles instead.
  --- mpv 0.32.0 ---
     - change behavior when using legacy option syntax with options that start with two dashes (``--`` instead of a ``-``).
 Now, using the recommended